 I fashion the rope into mats ranging from 10 cm pot stands to large door mats, so far up to 78 cm x 56 cm, using basic knot techniques and splicing.
 The mats are practical and hardwearing, depending on the condition of the initial materials.
 Each piece is unique, and any small irregularities reflect the rope’s previous history, especially wear and splicing.
 I would describe some of the pieces as “sea-ravaged” and this makes interesting designs that are more ornamental.

 I started with a few traditional designs and am now researching and experimenting with new knots all the time, inspired by my beachcombing finds.

-Items will be despatched within 1-2 days.
+Items will be dispatched within 1-2 days.
 Delivery is by Royal Mail 1st Class signed for or Parcelforce Worldwide.
 UK orders should arrive within 3-5 days, International orders will take longer.
 Postage costs are per item with this seller.